joescars/joescars.github.io/_posts/2019-04-22-working-at-microsoft-4-years.md

 Overall, I enjoy Microsoft’s culture and the amazing people I get to work with daily.
 I’m proud to work here and plan on being here a very long time.

 Please feel free to reach out with any questions if you are looking for more information regarding working at Microsoft.
-You can hit me up on twitter [@joescars](https://twitter.com/joescars) or email me, *joe dot raio at microsoft.com*.
+You can reach me on twitter [@joescars](https://twitter.com/joescars) or email, *joe dot raio at microsoft.com*.

 Hope you found this post helpful.